Illuminating the role of selfish genetic elements in somatic tissue homeostasis and aging

 Here, using this powerful and genetically amenable in vivo model system, I aim to combine genomic techniques with developmental and cell biology approaches to address the intriguing interplay between TEs and somatic tissue function in vivo.
 I will ask:

-1. How TE activity differs between diverse cell types and how it changes in a tissue under normal or pathological conditions, as well as during aging?
+1. How does TE activity differ between diverse cell types and how does it change in a tissue under normal or pathological conditions, as well as during aging?

 2. What processes control TE activity in somatic cells in vivo?